 Lechowick and Latham were headwriters on Knots Landing from Season 8 through Season 12, longer than any other writers.
 Their tenure began under a cloud, with an underwhelming first season that jettisoned traditional story-telling and beloved characters for a series of flashbacks and "gotcha!" misdirects.
 They recovered -- beautifully -- in Season 9 by returning to basics, and emboldened by their success, proceeded confidently into Season 10.
-Season 10 is marked by one great story-line, one great pairing, and one great exit.
+Season 10 -- the full flowering of the Lechowick-Latham "house style," which wove a cheeky humor and irreverence into the Knots Landing format -- is marked by one great story-line, one great pairing, and one great exit.
 The story-line: the fallout from Jill's attempted murder of Val (the Season 9 cliffhanger), which Lechowick and Latham expertly sustain for nineteen episodes.
 The pairing: Greg and Paige, a legitimately appealing May-December romance that, in Season 9, had seemed to exist only in Paige's head.
 The exit: Abby's, when Donna Mills decided Season 10 would be her last.
 Mills' departure was so publicized that even The Wall Street Journal wrote it up on the day her last episode aired; they also noted, as many in the business had observed, that Knots had broken the pattern of declining soap ratings by seeing its audience increase over the previous season.
 By the late '80s, primetime soaps simply didn't do that.
 Lechowick and Latham were clearly on an artistic roll.

 Or were they?
 What got overlooked at the time -- as viewers took wagers on how Abby would be written off, while critics marveled at the show's ascending ratings -- is that the final batch of Season 10 story-lines were largely awful.
 Mack started fantasizing about a younger woman; Gary fell into a flirtation with someone who misdialed him; Val began dating her computer repairman.
-Even Abby's story-line, which tapped into the tropes of film noir, got caught up in its own cleverness, as happened more and more during the Lechowick-Latham era.
 What was good about the end of Season 10 was how the show ultimately disposed of Abby: a neat twist that seemed both nimble and fitting.
 And not unreasonably, the writers chose to send her off in the season's penultimate episode, and used the finale to assure viewers the series would be just fine without her.
 (They lucked out in terms of scheduling, since the final two episodes aired as a two-hour special -- so Abby left, and then the show continued for an hour without her.)
 The season finale was the first time the show beat its chief competition, L.A.
 Law, in first-run episodes.

 And so Lechowick and Latham started planning Season 11 emboldened.
 Audiences clearly loved what they were doing.
 But when the first episode of Season 11 aired the following fall, ratings were down 30% from the end of the previous season.
 And you could argue that a large segment of the audience wasn't interested in watching the show without Donna Mills -- except they'd kept watching that last hour of Season 10, even after Abby rolled away in her white stretch limo.
 They simply hadn't liked what they'd seen after that: the one-hour "life without Abby" preview had been a disaster.
 (One of the cliffhangers involved Mack getting sprayed by a skunk; it was a fitting metaphor for the stench that permeated the final episode.)
-But imagining the finale's high ratings were a stamp of viewer approval, Lechowick and Latham decided to shake things up for Season 11.
+But imagining the finale's high ratings were a stamp of viewer approval, Lechowick and Latham decided on a soft reboot for Season 11.
 Why not?
 They had done so at the start of Season 9, and it had been a smashing success.
-But the Season 9 overhaul was a course correction; the Season 11 reinvention was hubris.
+But the Season 9 overhaul was a course correction; the Season 11 reinvention was hubris: a decision to shake up a story-telling style that was less than a year old, that audiences had clearly welcomed, but certainly not yet tired of.
 And at the end of the day, Lechowick and Latham weren't at their best when they were empowered; they were at their best when they were humbled.
 (They dug themselves out of a hole better than just about any scripters in the business.)